 Sister Marsha Speth, director of postulants, describes this initial step, “It’s an immersion experience into religious life with the Sisters of Providence.”

 Sister Marsha has been in her position for three years now and she has worked with two other postulants before.
-She will coordinate Tracey’s schedule and her ministry, as well as conduct assessments and conferences with her.
-“Tracey will be learning everything she can learn about the Sisters of Providence, and that includes learning about community practices, traditions and ministries.”
+She will coordinate Tracey’s and Anna’s schedule and their ministry, as well as conduct assessments and conferences with them.
+“They will be learning everything they can learn about the Sisters of Providence, and that includes learning about community practices, traditions and ministries.”